Iam-Mak/Data-Analytics-Courses/Principles of design.md

 **9. Unity:** The last principle is unity.
 This means that your final data visualization should be cohesive.
 If the visual is disjointed or not well organized, it will be confusing and overwhelming.

+#### From Google Data Analytics Professional Certificate (Share Data Through the Art of Visualization)